CaptainDapper/HollowKnight.RandoMapMod/README.md

 * v0.5.0
   * There is now an overlay on the map that shows how many reachable checks there are in each location.
+* v0.5.1
+  * Added the ability to unlock the maps with hotkeys.
+  * Refactored everything (whoops).